Frank Snow

-Francis "Frank" Snow (April 18, 1941 – May 2, 2015) was an American politician, businessman, and government official who served as a member of the New Hampshire House of Representatives.
+Francis Snow (April 18, 1941 – May 2, 2015) was an American politician, businessman, and government official who served as a member of the New Hampshire House of Representatives.

 Early life

 Snow was born on April 18, 1941, in Somerville, Massachusetts.
 He served in the United States Air Force for eight years and then spent seventeen years as an air traffic controller, first in Boston and then in Nashua, New Hampshire.
 Snow was one of the 11,345 air traffic controllers fired by President Ronald Reagan during the 1981 PATCO strike.

 Snow attended Rivier College and earned a Bachelor of Arts degree in philosophy through its continuing education program.

 Political career

 Snow's firing during the air traffic controllers strike contributed to him becoming a supporter of the Democratic Party.
 In 1983 he was an alternate delegate to the New Hampshire State Democratic Party Convention.
 In 1985, he ran in the special election for the seat in the New Hampshire House of Representatives that was vacated by Edward Newcombe, who resigned after he moved out of state.
 Snow ran a low-key campaign.
 He promised to work to bring more state money to help improve Nashua's roads, took a stance against the proposed construction of tollbooths on the Everett Turnpike in Nashua, and opposed the creation of a state sales or income tax.
 Snow defeated Alan Thomaier, a member of the Nashua Board of Education and the John Birch Society, for the Democratic nomination, and Republican Diane Dyer 165 votes to 115 in the special election.
 During his tenure in the House, Snow received a 100% rating from the liberal New Hampshire People's Alliance.
 In 1986, Snow ran for a full term as one of Ward 5's three state representatives.
 In the Democratic primary, he finished third, behind incumbent David E. Cote and newcomer Linda Long, but ahead of his former opponent, Thomaier.
 In the general election, Snow, Cote, and Long faced Republicans Donnalee Lozeau and Joseph W. DuBois, Jr. Snow finished fourth, behind Cote, Lozeau, and Long.